skris56uic/playpal/README.md

 ## Key Features

 - **Discover and Book Soccer, Badminton, Cricket and Football Fields**
-  Playpal uses the Overpass API (integrated with OpenStreetMap) to fetch real-time data on baseball fields in Illinois.
+  Playpal uses the Overpass API (integrated with OpenStreetMap) to fetch real-time data on different types of sport fields.
 Users can explore available fields and book timeslots directly through the app.

 - **List Venues with Detailed Information**
   - View all available venues and their locations, facilities, facts, and amenities.